Telephus: Attacked by the Greeks

 Telephus was made the heir of Teuthras' kingdom of Teuthrania in Mysia, and eventually succeeded Teuthras as its king.
 During Telephus' reign, in a prelude to the Trojan War, the Greeks attacked Telephus' city mistaking it for Troy.
 Telephus routed the Greeks, killing Thersander, son of Polynices, and forcing the Greeks back to their ships.

 But Telephus was tripped by a vine and wounded in the thigh by Achilles' spear.
 According to Apollodorus, and a scholiast on Homer's Iliad, Telephus was tripped while fleeing from Achilles' attack.
 The scholiast says that Dionysus caused the vine to trip Telephus because Telephus had failed to properly honor him.
 Dionysus' involvement is attested by a late sixth-century or early fifth-century BC red-figure calyx krater.
 Philostratus and Dictys Cretensis give detailed elaborations of all these events.

 Wound and healing

 The Mysians were victorious, and the Greeks returned home, but Telephus' wound would not heal.
 Telephus consulted the oracle of Apollo which gave the famous reply ὁ τρώσας ἰάσεται ("your assailant will heal you").
-So Telephus went to Argos to seek a cure, and there was healed by Achilles.
+So Telephus went to Argos to seek a cure, and was healed there by Achilles.
 In return Telephus agreed to guide the Greeks to Troy.
 Apollodorus and Hyginus tell us that rust scraped from Achilles' spear was the healing agent.
 The healing of Telephus was a frequent theme in Augustan age and later Roman poetry.
 The Pharmacologia of John Ayrton Paris identifies verdigris, which has medicinal properties, as the healing rust of the spear.